|Florentina Pakosta exhibit at the Sprengel Museum in Hanover

 - An example of how AI does not change fundamental problems: do we make teachers twice as effective or half as expensive?
 Technology may enable either, but the policy problem is fundamental.

 - The most essential thing to understand about AI is that intelligence is just the capacity to do the right thing at the right time.
 It is a form of computation.
-Computation is a systematic transformation of energy: a physical process requiring time, space (memory), and energy.
+Computation is a systematic transformation of information: a physical process requiring time, space (memory), and energy.
 Intelligence is that computation which transforms information about the state of the world–perception–into action.

-- The second most essential thing to understand about AI is that it is intelligence that was built deliberately, it is an artefact.
+- The second most essential thing to understand about AI is that it is intelligence that was built deliberately; it is an artefact.
 Nothing about intelligence changes the fact that constructing and operating an artefact are both deliberate actions for which humans and human agencies must maintain responsibility.
 Otherwise, some humans or human agencies will behave badly.

 - Part of the reason we must hold humans accountable is because only humans can be dissuaded by human justice.
 We often mistakenly think that justice is largely about compensation, but in fact not every wrong can be righted, so wrongs must also be prevented by disproportionate dissuasion for those wrongs successfully addressed.

 - Note in particular that the benefits of legal personhood even for some human organisations are outweighed by the costs of the corruption it facilitates.
 We often call corporations in this situation “shell companies.”
-A strictly AI legal person with no humans to be dissuaded by its malfeasance would be the ultimate shell company.
+A strictly AI legal person with no humans to be dissuaded by its malfeasance would be the ultimate shell company. [citation]

 - Fortunately, it is perfectly possible, in fact fairly easy, to maintain accountability for AI systems.

 - Good practice is already demonstrated in the automotive arena.
 That’s why the entire planet has known within a week after every fatal accident involving an autonomous car exactly what the car saw, how it processed what it saw, why it was set up to process what it saw in that way, and so on.
-This is because the automotive industry is already well regulated.
+This is because the automotive industry is already fairly well regulated.

 - Good practice in AI comes down to logging -- that is, maintaining records about procedures followed in the development and operation of the AI system.